aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

 Great!
 Now we have the cluster set up and running.
 We’ll be using ``service_uri`` in just a couple of minutes.

-Setting up a Node.js project
+Setting up a NodeJS project
 ----------------------------

 Make sure that you have both Node.js and npm installed.
 You can do it by checking the installed versions.